Indigenous peoples: Africa

+Sub-Saharan Africa

 In the postcolonial period, the concept of specific Indigenous peoples within the African continent has gained wider acceptance, although not without controversy.
 The highly diverse and numerous ethnic groups that comprise most modern, independent African states contain within them various peoples whose situation, cultures and pastoralist or hunter-gatherer lifestyles are generally marginalized and set apart from the dominant political and economic structures of the nation.
 Since the late 20th century these peoples have increasingly sought recognition of their rights as distinct Indigenous peoples, in both national and international contexts.

-Though the vast majority of African peoples are "indigenous" in the sense that they originate from that continent, in practice, identity as an Indigenous people per the modern definition is more restrictive, and certainly not every African ethnic group claims identification under these terms.
+Though the vast majority of African peoples are indigenous in the sense that they originate from the continent, identity as an Indigenous people via the modern definition of a political indigenous status is more restrictive, and certainly not every African ethnic group claims identification under these terms.
 Groups and communities who do claim this recognition are those who, by a variety of historical and environmental circumstances, have been placed outside of the dominant state systems, and whose traditional practices and land claims often come into conflict with the objectives and policies implemented by governments, companies and surrounding dominant societies.

+North Africa

+The indigenous peoples of North Africa predominantly comprise the Berbers in the Maghreb and the Copts and Nubians in the Nile Valley.
+The vast majority of them have been Arabized after the Islamic conquests under the Rashidun and Umayyad caliphates.